jerysun/fight-against-aliens/README.md

-# Batteships fight against aliens
+# Battleships fight against aliens

 A small game developed using Python, have fun for you to manipulate battleships to defeat the aliens fleets!